This is how you forage morel mushrooms (comprehensive guide)

 Early morels usually appear in early spring, about a week after it stops freezing, once the nights are warm.
 Yellow morels appear another 7–10 days later, with black morels appearing last another week later.
 In most areas, the season starts in late March and lasts until mid-May.

 If frost strikes back, be careful when foraging morels.
 Wild mushrooms that froze and unfroze can die and rot.
-You will learn more about this topic in the post Will frost kill morels?

 Where to find morel mushrooms